m417z/ntdoc/descriptions/civalidatefileobject.md

 # Remarks
 This function is exported from `ci.dll`.
 Unlike `CiCheckSignedFile`, it performs the mapping and hashing of the image itself.
 It also applies a stricter policy than `CiCheckSignedFile`, which means that some images that `CiCheckSignedFile` would accept can be rejected here.

+In practice, several contributors have reported that with a zero `PolicyFlags` the function rejects images signed with non-Microsoft root certificates unless test-signing mode is enabled, and that setting `CI_POLICY_ACCEPT_ANY_ROOT_CERTIFICATE` (`0x20`) in `PolicyFlags` makes verification succeed on production systems.
+Reproduced on Windows 10 builds 19041 and 19045; see [CiDllDemo issue #5](https://github.com/Ido-Moshe-Github/CiDllDemo/issues/5).

+In the same thread, contributors also report that the function returns `STATUS_INVALID_IMAGE_HASH` for PE images signed using ECDSA.
+An OSR forum analysis linked from the thread attributes this to a `MinCrypt_DisableEcdsa` routine invoked from `CipInitialize` during Code Integrity startup.

 For more details, see [Code Integrity in the Kernel: A Look Into ci.dll](https://www.cybereason.com/blog/code-integrity-in-the-kernel-a-look-into-cidll) by Liron Zuarets and Ido Moshe.

 # See also